 ETCO2 approximates the arterial concentration of CO2 (PaCO2).
 It is typically 2 to 5 mm Hg lower and can be used to estimate the effectiveness of ventilation.
 This gap can be affected by multiple disease states such as asthma, COPD, pneumonia, pulmonary embolism among others that cause a change in V/Q mismatching, alteration of physiological dead space or shunt physiology.
 CO2 detection provides a window into ventilation, pulmonary perfusion, and cardiac output.
 Multiple disease states are being studied in attempts to find clinical correlations to CO2 levels.
 Recent work has explored a broad range of possible uses including determination of metabolic rate, diagnosis of pulmonary embolism and assessment for diabetic ketoacidosis.
 As equipment becomes more available, novel uses of capnography are being studied and the relationship between end-tidal carbon dioxide and CPR quality during both in-hospital and out-of-hospital cardiac arrest.

-Nurses, respiratory therapists, and clinicians must be aware of the pitfalls and considerations when using CO2 detectors.
-A multidisciplinary team approach to monitoring patients using these devices will produce the best patient outcomes.
+Nurses, respiratory therapists, and clinicians must be aware of the pitfalls and considerations when using CO2 detectors. an interprofessional team approach to monitoring patients using these devices will produce the best patient outcomes.
 [Level V]

 |||Monitoring Exhaled Carbon Dioxide., Siobal MS,, Respiratory care, 2016 Oct [PubMed PMID: 27601718]|